The Campaign – Result

-From 2017 to 2019, the SCPO was involved in the Give Me Five campaign – calling on Scottish Government spending plans include a top-up of child benefit by £5 per week to tackle the reality of child poverty.
+From 2017 to 2019, the SCPO was involved in the Give Me Five campaign – calling on Scottish Government spending plans to include a top-up of Child Benefit by £5 per week to tackle the reality of child poverty.

 The message: Poverty currently affects one in four children in Scotland, but it doesn’t have to be that way.
 We believe that poverty can be solved.

 Tackling poverty is good for us all, and we believe that social security should enable children to access all the opportunities available to them.

 Increasing child benefit by just £5 a week for every child could lift tens of thousands of children out of poverty.